-Our work began over a decade ago
+Our work began nearly two decades ago

 Abortion Conversation Projects is a 501(c)(3) nonprofit organization, with origins in ACP as a private foundation founded in 2000 to create strategies to challenge the stigma surrounding abortion.
 ACP was originally conceived as a sister organization to the National Coalition for Abortion Providers, a lobbying and trade organization for independent abortion providers.
 In July of 2008, members of both boards worked together to form the Abortion Care Network, a nonprofit organization that expanded the abortion care community around independent providers and harnessed the energy generated by ACP's "open and honest" conversations.
 In 2011, ACP reorganized as a separate organization and we continue to collaborate with the Abortion Care Network frequently.
-In 2016, we re-envisioned ourselves and formed a Pubic Charity to enable us to grow and serve.
+In 2016, we re-envisioned ourselves and formed a Public Charity to enable us to grow and serve.

 In the first 8 years of its existence, the Abortion Conversation Project engaged in defining post abortion emotional health, de-stigmatizing abortion through handouts for parents, partners, and patients themselves, and staging community conversations to have deeper conversations among diverse pro-choice audiences.

 With the co-sponsorship of Exhale, we brought together researchers, mental health professionals, clergy, and providers to create an agenda to promote post abortion emotional health, a term that we coined.